 2d.
-SCHOOL SPECIFIC FUNCTIONS/FACILITY FEATURES

-☐ Handwashing: All people on campus shall be advised and encouraged Handwashing: to frequently wash their hands or use hand sanitizer.

-- ☑ Equipment: Develop and use sanitizing protocols for all equipment used by more than one individual or purchase equipment for individual use. - ☑ Events: Cancel, modify, or postpone field trips, assemblies, athletic events, practices, special performances, school-wide parent meetings and other large gatherings to meet requirements for physical distancing. - Transitions/Hallways: Limit transitions to the extent possible.
-Create hallway procedures to promote physical distancing and minimize gatherings. - Personal Property: Establish policies for identifying personal property being brought to school (e.g., refillable water bottles, school supplies, headphones/earbuds, cell phones, books, instruments, etc.).

-- Provide age appropriate hand washing education, define appropriate times to wash hands, and provide hand sanitizer when hand washing is not available. - All students will have access to frequent opportunities for hand washing throughout the school day.
-Hand washing will be supplemented with the use of hand sanitizer.
+SCHOOL SPECIFIC FUNCTIONS/ FACILITY FEATURES OHA/ODE Requirements Hybrid /Onsite Plan Handwashing: All people on campus shall be advised and encouraged to frequently wash their hands or use hand sanitizer.
+Equipment: Develop and use sanitizing protocols for all equipment used by more than one individual or purchase equipment for individual use.
+Events: Cancel, modify, or postpone field trips, assemblies, athletic events, practices, special performances, school-wide parent meetings and other large gatherings to meet requirements for physical distancing.
+Transitions/Hallways: Limit transitions to the extent possible.
+Create hallway procedures to promote physical distancing and minimize gatherings.
+Personal Property: Establish policies for identifying personal property being brought to school (e.g., refillable water bottles, school supplies, headphones/earbuds, cell phones, books, instruments, etc.).
+Events Provide age appropriate hand washing education, define appropriate times to wash hands, and provide hand sanitizer when hand washing is not available.
+All students will have access to frequent opportunities for hand washing throughout the school day.
+Hand washing will be supplemented with the use of hand sanitizer. nent: Equipment includes materials such as school supplies (scissors, glue sticks), PE and recess equipment.
+Sharing of supplies will be restricted whenever possible.
+All shared equipment will be cleaned between users.
+Drills: During safety drills, all cohort classes will be physically distanced during exit, recovery, and reentry procedures.
+Field trips, all assemblies, special performances, school-wide parent meetings and other large gatherings will be cancelled, held in a virtual format, or designed in a manner that allows appropriate physical distancing to be maintained throughout. ions/Hallways: Hallways will include one-way traffic markings with six foot indicators to reduce contact.

-Equipment:

-- Equipment includes materials such as school supplies (scissors, glue sticks), PE and recess equipment. - Sharing of supplies will be restricted whenever possible. - All shared equipment will be cleaned between users.

-Safety Drills:

-During safety drills, all cohort classes will be physically distanced during exit, recovery, and reentry procedures.

-Events:

-Field trips, all assemblies, special performances, school-wide parent meetings and other large gatherings will be cancelled, held in a virtual format, or designed in a manner that allows appropriate physical distancing to be maintained throughout.

-Transitions/Hallways:

-Hallways will include one-way traffic markings with six foot indicators to reduce contact.
 Transitions by grade-level cohort groups will be staggered to reduce contact.
 Student cohorts will remain in the classroom with adult transitions when possible.
-Cohort classrooms will be assigned by building area/level to allow access to a single bathroom, water bottle filling station and hand washing station throughout the school day.
+Cohort classrooms will be assigned by building area/level to allow access to a single bathroom, water bottle filling station and hand washing station throughout the school day. al Property: Each classroom will have a limit on the number of personal items brought in to school.

-Personal Property:

-Each classroom will have a limit on the number of personal items brought in to school.
 A full list will be sent home prior to class starting with allowable items (e.g., refillable water bottles, school supplies, headphones/earbuds, books, instruments, etc.).
 If personal items are brought to school, they must be labeled prior to entering school and not shared with other students.

-Restrooms:

-- Restrooms assigned based on cohort rooms.
-Cohorts will have designated restroom schedules alleviating waiting and large groups.
-The restrooms will be cleaned multiple times throughout the day.

-- Visual reminders will be used in all restrooms to encourage hygienic practices including:

-- Handwashing techniques

-- Covering coughs/sneezes

-- Social distancing

-- o Facial coverings

-- O Covid-19 symptoms

-- Hand sanitizer will be stored out of reach of students when not in use. - Staff will ensure that hands are washed for at least 20 seconds:

-- before and after eating or preparing food - o before and after administering medication. - o after toileting or assisting with toileting - Hands will be washed OR hand sanitizer with alcohol content between 60-95% used: - O After wiping a nose, coughing, or sneezing. - After coming in from outside. - Upon entering and leaving the child care facility. - o If staff are moving between stable groups. - O After sharing toys, learning materials, etc.
+ool Specific: bol Specific: Hand sanitizer will be stored out of reach of students when not in use.
+Staff will ensure that hands are washed for at least 20 seconds: before and after eating or preparing food before and after administering medication. after toileting or assisting with toileting Hands will be washed OR hand sanitizer with alcohol content between 60-95% used: After wiping a nose, coughing, or sneezing.
+After coming in from outside.
+Upon entering and leaving the child care facility.
+If staff are moving between stable groups.
+After sharing toys, learning materials, etc.